-UNDETECTED SOFTWARE ERRORS MAY SERIOUSLY HARM OUR BUSINESS AND RESULTS OF OPERATIONS.
+UNDETECTED SOFTWARE OR HARDWARE ERRORS MAY SERIOUSLY HARM OUR BUSINESS AND RESULTS OF OPERATIONS.

-Software products frequently contain undetected errors when first introduced or as new versions are released.
-We have experienced these errors in the past in connection with new products and product upgrades.
-We expect that these errors will be found from time to time in new or enhanced products after commencement of commercial shipments.
+Internet traffic management products frequently contain undetected software or hardware errors when first introduced or as new versions are released.
+We have experienced such errors in the past in connection with new products and product upgrades.
+We expect that such errors will be found from time to time in new or enhanced products after commencement of commercial shipments.
 These problems may cause us to incur significant warranty and repair costs, divert the attention of our engineering personnel from our product development efforts and cause significant customer relations problems.
 We may also be subject to liability claims for damages related to product errors.
 While we carry insurance policies covering this type of liability, these policies may not provide sufficient protection should a claim be asserted.
 A material product liability claim may seriously harm our business and results of operations.

 Our products must successfully operate with products from other vendors.
 As a result, when problems occur in a network, it may be difficult to identify the source of the problem.
-The occurrence of software errors, whether caused by our products or another vendor's products, may result in the delay or loss of market acceptance of our products.
-The occurrence of any of these problems may seriously harm our business and results of operations.
+The occurrence of hardware and software errors, whether caused by our products or another vendor's products, may result in the delay or loss of market acceptance of our products.
+The occurrence of any such problems may seriously harm our business and results of operations.